hikeventures/hikeventures.github.io/_posts/2016-03-11-Mountain-Equipment-Fitzroy-Jacket.markdown

 ---
-layout: post
 title: Mountain Equipment Fitzroy Jacket Review
+description: We were testing the Mountain Equipment Fitzroy Jacket on our packrafting trip in Scotland
-date: 2016-03-11 07:30:00 +0300
+date: 2016-03-11 07:30:00
 category: reviews
 tags:
   - reviews
   - mountainequipment
   - jackets
-description: We were testing the Mountain Equipment Fitzroy Jacket on our packrafting trip in Scotland
-keywords: Hiking, packrafting, gear review, Mountain Equipment, Fitzroy, Jacket, outdoors
-published: true
+layout: post
 ---
 Here comes a short review about the Mountain Equipment Fitzroy Jacket.
 On our trip to Scotland I took my light <a href="http://www.hikeventures.com/gear-review-montbell-u-dot-l-down-parka/">Montbell Down UL Down Jacket</a> with me.
 Initially, I thought that my down jacket would be sufficient but realised later on that it was probably a smart choice to purchase my new Mountain Equipment Fityroy Jacket.
 Having done some research on synthetic jackets before our Scotland trip I was already quite focused on the Mountain Equipment Fitzroy Jacket if I would find it for a good price as winter sales was still ongoing.